tranlv/Self-Driving-Car-Engineer-Part-1/README.md

 Overview
 ---
-The repo contains several autonomous vehicle projects
+The repo contains autonomous vehicle projects

 List of projects
 ---